- What is Human Resource Management in Hospitality Industry?

 - Human Resource Development.

 Efficient, hard-working, and resourceful personnel are the backbone of any successful business.
 It is more so in the case of the service industry.
 Successful hotel operations are sustained by customer-oriented and hard-working employees who have adequate competencies.

 The human resource department of a hotel is engaged in the anticipation, acquisition, selection, and development of the present and future employee needs of the hotel.
 It also includes the processes of job evaluation, recruitment, selection, and orientation.

 The challenges faced by the human resources department in the hospitality industry are also discussed, as also the ways to boost employee retention and employee motivation.

-Importance of Human Resource Management in Hospitality and Tourism Industry
+Importance of Human Resource Management in Hospitality & Tourism Industry

 Human resource management (HRM) is a management function that helps managers Plan, Recruit, Select, Train, Develop, Remunerate, and maintain members of an organization.
 HRM comprises human resource planning and development.